-North York General Hospital's Freeman Centre for the Advancement of Palliative Care offers a program designed to meet the needs of patients and their loved ones who are living with advanced serious illness.
+North York General Hospital's Freeman Centre for the Advancement of Palliative Care offers a program designed to meet the needs of patients living with cancer-related life-limiting illnesses as well as their loved ones.
 Our team provides care for patients in hospital, in clinic, and at home.

 At the Freeman Centre we believe that palliative care is about:

 - Quality of life

 Pat (Patricia) Mackey was an inaugural member of North York General’s Patient and Family Advisory Council following her cancer reoccurrence and while receiving care at the Freeman Centre for the Advancement of Palliative Care, she generously shared her candid thoughts and observations of what it is like to live with a terminal cancer diagnosis.
 Pat’s wish was that by sharing her experience, patients and families would better understand that “palliative care is about finding energy and joy in your day, not focusing on the illness.”

 Freeman Centre Services: